ExaVault/evapi-python-samples/README.md

 When you're ready to write your own code, you can use our sample code as examples.
 You'll need to:

-1. Download our client library
+1. Install our code library using `pip install evapi-python`
-1. Run `pip install -e` in the directory that contains our library
-1. Import the library in your scripts `TODO: add package name here`
+1. Import the library in your scripts
 1. (Optional) You can use the .env file just like our sample scripts do.
 1. Whenever you instantiate an Api object (ResourcesApi, UsersApi, etc.), override the configuration to point the code at the correct API URL: